scribu/wp-custom-field-taxonomies/readme.txt

 = Use the new theme template =
 If you want post sorted by metadata to be displayed differently you can:
 Copy meta.php from the plugin directory to your current theme directory.
-You can modify it to fit your theme, if necessary.
+You can modify it to fit your theme as necessary.

-= Manage custom fields =
-You can search and replace through both custom field keys and custom field values from the same settings page.

-= Remove duplicate custom fields =
-You can remove duplicate custom field pairs (key = value) in posts with the click of a button.

 == Installation ==

 1. Unzip the archive and put the folder into your plugins folder (/wp-content/plugins/).
 1. Activate the plugin from the Plugins admin menu.
-1. Add the taxonomies in the settings page.
-1. Add template tags to your theme.
+1. Go to Posts -> CF Taxonomies and select which custom fields should be searchable.

 = Example =
 Say you have this meta taxonomy defined: